• Skip to primary navigation

 Move the cupcakes to a wire rack for cooling.

-Step 6: Use a standing mixer or electric mixer to mix up the frosting.
+Step 6: Mix up the frosting with a standing or electric mixer.
 Make sure your cupcakes are completely cool before frosting them!

 If you are going to use sprinkles, be sure to check this list to ensure your sprinkles are gluten free!